Regular update on routine procurements and approval of ICT procurement over £250k

 7.8 - Where the aggregate contract value (including any extension) is £500,000 or more the decision will be regarded as a Key Decision unless the Chief Finance Officer acting in consultation with the Monitoring Officer has approved the procurement as Routine.

-Resolved: That the routine procurements approved during the period April 2020 to April 2022 ( as detailed at Annex A of the report) be noted.
+· the routine procurements that were approved during the period April 2022 to October 2022 (as set out at Annex A of the report) be noted.

 Reason: To ensure the that councillors receive reports on routine procurement decisions in line with the council’s contract procedure rules and the public have the opportunity to see transparent decision-making in operation relating to major ICT procurements.